BettercareHealth/bettercare/infection-prevention-and-control/test-6.md

 	1. Surfaces get wiped clean by those that touch them.
 5. Terminal room cleaning is required for patients with:
 	1. A community-acquired pneumonia
-	1. Pulmonary mycobacterium tuberculosis (pTB)
+	1. Pulmonary mycobacterium tuberculosis (PTB)
 	1. A myocardial infarction
 	1. A fungal toe-nail infection.
 6. The terminal cleaning process requires: